-The same day as the crash, this C-47 was found by soldiers from the 126th Infantry Regiment east of Natunga.
-Eight bodies recovered from the wreckage.
-A supply parachute fouling the tail plane is believed to have caused the crash.
+That same day, the crash site was found east of Natunga by 126th Infantry Regiment soldiers in the vicinity.
+A supply parachute fouling the tail is believed to have caused the crash.

 "Upon arriving at Natunga, Lutjens noted that the salvage team pulled out 'mashed bodies' with one hand and enjoyed undamaged fruitcake it had found among the wreckage with the other."

 Recovery of Remains

 At the crash site, eight bodies were recovered from the wreckage.
 Chaplin Father Stephen Dzienis performed burial services for the dead crew at the crash site.
 On November 8, 1942 a memorial service was held for Col. Quinn by the 126th Infantry Regiment in Port Moresby.